Temporary residents: Maintained status during processing (previously called implied status)

 Travel outside Canada

-Applicants may be allowed to re-enter Canada as a temporary resident pending a decision on the extension of their study permit or work permit in Canada, provided they are temporary resident visa (TRV) exempt as per section R190 or hold a valid multiple-entry visa.
+Applicants may be allowed to re-enter Canada as a temporary resident, provided they are temporary resident visa (TRV) exempt as per section R190 or hold a valid multiple-entry visa.
 The border services officer will set the period of authorized stay on entry.

 Temporary residents from TRV-required countries whose period of authorized stay has been extended under subsection R183(5) and who are seeking re-entry to Canada following a visit solely to the United States or St. Pierre and Miquelon are considered to be TRV exempt, as per subparagraph R190(3)(f)(ii).
-This interpretation of the legislation is consistent with paragraph 30 of the Federal Court decision De Brito v.
-Canada (Minister of Citizenship and Immigration), 2003 FC 1379.
-If a TRV-required national has travelled anywhere other than the United States or St. Pierre and Miquelon, regardless of whether their period of authorized stay was extended under subsection R183(5), they are not TRV exempt.
+If a TRV-required national has travelled anywhere other than the United States or St. Pierre and Miquelon, regardless of whether their period of authorized stay was extended under subsection R183(5), they are not exempt from the TRV requirement.

-Regardless of the De Brito decision, the authorization to work and study without a permit under paragraph R186(u) or section R189 while pending a decision on an application ends on departure from Canada.
-If the new study or work permit has not been issued prior to the applicant’s return, they may not resume work or study in Canada until their application for renewal has been granted.
+The authorization to work and study without a permit under paragraph R186(u) or section R189 while a decision on an application is pending ends when the applicant leaves Canada.
+If the applicant is allowed to re-enter Canada as a temporary resident and their new study or work permit has not been issued prior to their return, they may not resume work or study in Canada until their application for renewal has been granted.
 Those not able to resume work must satisfy the border services officer that they have sufficient means of support and that they will not study or work without authorization.

 Effect of decision on period of authorized stay